justin-tay/elide-spring-boot-example/README.md

 ### Security

-Elide integrates with Spring Security by having the `com.yahoo.elide.core.security.User` contain `org.springframework.security.core.Authentication` as the principal.
+Elide integrates with Spring Security by using the `com.yahoo.elide.spring.security.HttpServletRequestUser` implementation of `com.yahoo.elide.core.security.User`.
+Using the `HttpServletRequest` also allows integration with the security provided by the container or custom schemes where a filter is used to wrap the `HttpServletRequest`.

+When Spring Security is used it will by default wrap the `HttpServletRequest` using the `org.springframework.security.web.servletapi.SecurityContextHolderAwareRequestWrapper` which will return Spring's `org.springframework.security.core.Authentication` as the principal via `getUserPrincipal()` and delegate accordingly when `isUserInRole()` is called. contain.
 This is accessed from `RequestScope.getUser()` or in security checks like `UserCheck`.

 By default this project does not enable security to make it easier to explore the API.